-The Internal Revenue Service has determined and informed the Company by a letter dated June 3, 2011, that the Plan and related trust are designed in accordance with applicable sections of the IRC.
-The Plan Administrator believes the Plan and trust continue to be designed and operated in compliance with the requirements for income tax exemption under the Internal Revenue Code, and no income tax provision is required.
+The Internal Revenue Service has determined and informed the Company by a letter dated June 25, 2004, that the Plan and related trust are designed in accordance with applicable sections of the IRC.
+The Plan has been amended since receiving the determination letter, however, the Plan Administrator believes the Plan and trust continue to be designed and operated in compliance with the requirements for income tax exemption under the Internal Revenue Code, and no income tax provision is required.

 The Plan recognizes the tax benefits of certain tax positions only when the position is "more likely than not" to be sustained assuming examination by tax authorities.
 The tax benefit recognized is the largest amount of benefit that is greater than 50 percent likely of being realized upon ultimate settlement.
-As of and during the period ended December 31, 2010 the Plan did not have any liabilities for uncertain tax positions.
+As of and during the period ended December 31, 2010, the Plan did not have any liabilities for uncertain tax positions.
 The Plan's tax years for 2007, 2008, and 2009 are open and subject to examination by the Internal Revenue Service.